faisal-aslam/compiler_construction/README.md

 ## Note

 Ensure that you are in the correct directory (`ssc-flex-bison` or `ssc-flex-bison-llvm`) before running any commands.
 Each folder has its own `Makefile` and files necessary for compilation and execution.

-Everything should now be properly inside the `README.md` content block.
-Let me know if further adjustments are needed!